Back

 LOOKING FOR A SIGN?

-You’ll save when you finance your new purchase home loan with Horizon Credit Union.
-Now through 8/31, we’ll cover the cost of your appraisal!* This sweet deal could save you hundreds of dollars that you could put towards furniture, moving expenses or whatever you want.
+You’ll save when your finance your home loan with Horizon Credit Union.
+Now through 12/31, we’ll cover the cost of your appraisal for new purchases and refinances!* This sweet deal could save you hundreds of dollars that you could put towards furniture, moving expenses or whatever you want.

 *OAC.
-Horizon will cover the cost of an appraisal, if one is needed, for new purchase home loan applications received 4/22/24 through 8/31/24.
+Horizon will cover the cost of an appraisal, if one is needed, for new purchase and refinance home loan applications received now through 12/31/24.
 Membership fee and restrictions may apply.

 Key Differences